 What do home improvement stores and garden centers not want you to know about wood chip mulch?
-You can get it for free.
+You can get it free.

 Arborists, tree trimmers, yard maintenance services, utility companies, and municipal waste facilities are sources of free or low-cost wood chips for mulch.
-Some companies will deliver wood chips for free which saves them the time and expense of disposing of them at a landfill or green waste facility.
+Some companies will deliver wood chips free which saves them the time and expense of disposing of them at a landfill or green waste facility.
 Sometimes municipalities offer free come-and-get-them wood chips to the general public.

 Why Should You Use Wood Chip Mulch in Your Yard?

 Wood chips are a versatile byproduct of tree pruning, land clearance, and yard maintenance.
-Wood chip mulch provides nutrients to the soil as it decomposes, helps the soil retain moisture, and keeps soil warmer in the winter and cooler in the summer.
+Wood chip mulch provides nutrients to the soil as it decomposes, helps the soil retain moisture, and keeps the soil warmer in the winter and cooler in the summer.
 Spreading it on bare ground reduces erosion.
-Pathways made with wood chips absorb water and provide a resilient walking surface unlike concrete sidewalks.
+Pathways made with wood chips absorb water and provide a resilient walking surface, unlike concrete sidewalks.

-Diversity of material and lack of uniformed sized chips is desirable.
+A diversity of material and lack of uniformed sized chips is desirable.
 Wood chip mulch consisting of bark, wood, and leaves resists compaction and remains permeable, absorbing water and then releasing it slowly into the soil.

-Although you can buy it at home improvement stores and garden centers, it is far more environmentally friendly to obtain locally made wood chip mulch.
+Although you can buy mulch at home improvement stores and garden centers, it is far more environmentally friendly to obtain locally made wood chip mulch.
 It is minimally processed with no added dyes, is transported only a few miles, and does not require packaging in non-recyclable plastic bags.
 This conserves resources and energy, reduces pollution and waste, and will probably save you money as well.

 Wood Chip Mulch Tips